We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Petroleum ointment or jelly (also known by the brand name Vaseline) may have been your mother’s choice of baby lotion, and for good reasons — this tried-and-true product is good for your baby’s skin as a massage oil.
+Petroleum ointment or jelly (also known by the brand name Vaseline) may have been your mother’s choice of baby lotion, and for good reasons — this tried-and-true product helps seal existing moisture into your baby’s skin.

 Baby oil is actually a mineral oil.
 A

-Jojoba oil is recommended for babies with eczema because it helps heal the skin.
-It’s also high in vitamin E. Use cold-pressed jojoba oil for your baby’s massages.
+Jojoba oil is recommended for babies with eczema because it helps heal skin.
+It’s also high in vitamin E. If possible, use cold-pressed jojoba oil for your baby’s massages.

 Borage seed oil

-Borage seed oil is high in a fatty acid that can help soothe and heal your baby’s skin.
-It’s safe to use as a massage oil even if your baby has eczema.
+Borage seed oil is high in a fatty acid called gamma-linolenic acid (GLA) that may help soothe and heal your baby’s skin.
+It should be safe to use as a massage oil even if your baby has eczema.

 Rose hip oil